 The series rules remain unchanged from last season, with the cars constructed to specifications and controls common to most stock car series.
 The chassis is a tube frame covered with fiberglass bodies.
 Depending on the engine choice, a car can weigh as much as 2800-lbs.
 Crate motors from General Motors (GM 604 & GM 602) and Ford (347) are used in the series.
 To regulate expenses, competitors use a spec tire from American Racer and Bilstein A2 shock absorbers.
 There are also rules which restrict the options available for transmissions, ignition components, body material, brakes, etc.

-Race seven of nine for the 2022 APC United Late Model championship for Pro Late Models was held at Sunset Speedway.
-Drivers would compete in a one-hundred-lap contest, titled the Stewart's & Kubota 100, around the 1/3-mile banked asphalt oval.
+The second round of the 2022 APC United Late Model championship for Pro Late Models was held at Flamboro Speedway.
+Drivers would compete in the London Recreational Racing 100, a one-hundred-lap contest around the 1/3-mile semi-banked asphalt oval.

 |FINISH||START||DRIVER||SPONSOR / CAR||LAPS|